makotogitdev/weather-judge/README.md

 git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Future Plans/Disclaimer
-The current state of this gem is more of a proof of concept.
-This gem was originally developed to be used in my personal project for ranking overall weather of different locations, but feel free to use it for any purpose.
+This gem was originally developed to be used in my personal project for ranking overall weather of different locations, but feel free to use it for any other purpose.
 This gem will be evolving in the near future.
 A couple of obvious future plans are:
  - Add ability to change preferred weather aspects for scoring
  - Add ability to specify a date for retrieving scored data